 - Get in touch

-Everyone has skills and qualities they can bring to volunteering, and volunteering offers something for everyone.
-This includes people with disabilities.
+Here, at Volunteer Cornwall, we firmly believe that everyone has skills and qualities they can bring to volunteering, and volunteering offers something for everyone.
+This includes people with disabilities and health problems and those that are isolated, lonely or experiencing poverty.
 We believe volunteering is a fantastic way to build confidence, learn new skills, make friends and engage with your community and that anyone who wants to should be able to volunteer.

 We also believe everyone has a right to socialise, take part in activities and meet new people.

-Viva is a Cornwall-wide project that enables adults with additional needs to access both volunteering and social opportunities.
-It’s supported by Cornwall Council Education, Health and Social Care Directorate.
+Viva is a Cornwall-wide project that enables adults with a broad range of additional needs to access both volunteering and social opportunities.
+It’s funded by Cornwall Council.

 We help people find welcoming, meaningful and enjoyable volunteering opportunities.
 If needed, we work with key workers, families and other support staff during initial meetings and organize taster sessions with potential host organisations.
 Support is ongoing until the placement is firmly established.